cs4s/intro-2017/resources.md

 # Resources

-If you are interested in finding out more about Coding, Computational Thinking, Computer Science and the Digital Technologies Curriculum, we have provided some resources for you to explore.
+If you are interested in finding out more about *Coding*, *Computational Thinking*, *Computer Science* and the *Digital Technologies Curriculum*, we have provided some resources for you to explore.

 ## Websites